miguelfrde/adventofcode/README.md

 # Advent of Code

-My solutions to the Advent of Code problems in Haskell.
+My solutions to the Advent of Code problems in Haskell (and for 2018 in Rust!).

 By the way, I basically don't know Haskell...
 I'm trying to get better at it.
+Same with Rust in 2018!

 ## Set up